-The top part of the shirt is a little big (they don’t have the stock to exchange it) but I love that it’s white (much cooler) and I do like the colors and the different nature of it is fun.
+The top part of the shirt is a little big (update: they had it back in stock and sent me the new one to exchange — I like the smaller size much better) but I love that it’s white (much cooler) and I do like the colors and the different nature of it is fun.

 Skirt $65 ($48.75)

 I thought it was too short, but it (honestly) is JUST the right length.
 I can still get plenty of “air flow” during the hot summer months, but I am also covered.
 I don’t know that I would wear this to church as it’s hard to keep your skirt down for 3 hours, but I would certainly wear it to lunch or out to do errands this summer.